intercom/intercom-ruby/README.md

-# Experimental so far, api.intercom.io isn't public yet.

 Ruby bindings for the Intercom API (https://api.intercom.io).

-TODO: link to more complete api docs with examples in each language.
+See http://docs.intercom.io/api for more details

-## Usage
+## Basic Usage

 ### Configure your access credentials